aabram/Nastikjr-back-sparkjava/README.md

 * No comprehensive input sanitization.
 May or may not fall over if you poke it hard enough.
 * [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled (for testing purposes and for public demo), so service may be exposed on the network or internet.
 * No pagination, some queries return loads of matches.
-* No API versioning.
-Breaking changes may or may not be expected.

 ## Why?